mrsimpson/slides-data-in-motion/slides.md

 Having data local at the same node in-memory will speed up our **read times by factor 1000** This is important, since in **one-by-one-processing**, we constantly access data.

-"Local" means that the physical memory in which the data resides **on the same compute node** where the physcial CPU host the computation over this data.
+"Local" means that the physical memory in which the data resides **on the same compute node** where the physical CPU hosts the computation over this data.

-Stateless architecures (be it REST or stateless streaming) mostly load data from a remote (on another node) location via network – and even a Redis-Cache via network is about 5ms – slow.
+Stateless architectures (be it REST or stateless streaming) mostly load data from a remote (on another node) location via network – and even a Redis-Cache via network is about 5ms – slow.
 -->

 ---